Lithonate Side Effects

 Generic Name: lithium

-Note: This page contains information about the side effects of lithium.
-Some of the dosage forms included on this document may not apply to the brand name Lithonate.
+Note: This document contains side effect information about lithium.
+Some of the dosage forms listed on this page may not apply to the brand name Lithonate.

 For the Consumer

-In addition to its needed effects, some unwanted effects may be caused by lithium (the active ingredient contained in Lithonate).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, lithium (the active ingredient contained in Lithonate) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Confusion, poor memory, or lack of awareness